Epiphan & Drivers Kit | TVPLAY Hardware

 Secure Sockets Layer (SSL) is a standard security protocol used to establish an encrypted connection between a server and a client.
 This encrypted connection ensures that all data transmitted between the server and the client is kept private and secure.

 SSL uses symmetric and asymmetric cryptography to create a secure connection.
-This means that data is encrypted before it is sent and then decrypted after it is received, preventing others from accessing it during transmission.
+This means that data is encrypted before it is sent and then decrypted after it is received, preventing other people from being able to access it during transmission.